 The Santa Fe Dam is a large flood control structure serving a drainage area of 236 square miles.
-It is meant to hold back mud and debris flows that sometimes descend from the nearby San Gabriel Mountains, which have wiped out communities in the past.
-The dam and the sacrificial debris retention basin behind it are part of a network of similar structures, which include some of the largest dams in the nation.
-Built by the Army Corps of Engineers in the 1940's, the Santa Fe Dam is over four miles long.
+The dam is meant to hold back mud and debris flows that sometimes descend from the nearby San Gabriel Mountains (which have wiped out communities in the past).
+The dam and the sacrificial debris retention basin behind it are part of a network of similar structures which include some of the largest dams in the nation.
+Built by the Army Corps of Engineers in the 1940s, the Santa Fe Dam is over four miles long.

 Santa Fe Dam